Diwali, Indian Festival

 2nd Day - Naraka Chaturdashi

-There is another legend is about King Bali, the grandson of Prahlad, who was pushed into the Patallok by Lord Vishnu in disguise of Vamana, the Brahmin
+, an unjust king, was pushed into the Patallok (underground) by Lord Vishnu in disguise of Vamana

 gave him the lamp of knowledge.
 He was allowed to return to earth once a year to light millions of lamps to drive away the darkness and ignorance and spread the light of love and wisdom.
 In West Bengal

 with his claws on the threshold of his palace, just before daybreak, hence steering clear of the boundaries of the boon given to the king by Lord Brahma